Complex Stoichiometry in Pyrosim

 5. Series Reactions

-This example is described in Section 9.3 Heat Release Rates from Reaction Mechanisms in the FDS Verification Guide.
+This example is described in Section 10.5 Heat Release Rates from Reaction Mechanisms in the FDS Verification Guide.
+It is a set of series reactions with primitive species and is described by the hrrpuv_reac_series.fds input file (attached).

 \[1\underbrace{\left(C_3H_8\right)}_{Fuel}+1.5\underbrace{\left(O_2\right)}_{Oxygen}\Rightarrow 1\underbrace{\left(3CO+4H_2\right)}_{Products}\]